-Interpreter Resume Examples and Tips
+Interpreter Resume Examples & Tips

 Interpreters work for businesses, non-governmental organizations, public sector bodies such as the judiciary, charities and news services, translating from one (or several) languages to another.
 Abilities you should have for this job include excellent listening and speaking abilities, cultural sensitivity, concentration, interpersonal skills, computer literacy, familiarity with basic business skills, and the ability to learn quickly.